pkishino/dive-dimmer/.github/ISSUE_TEMPLATE/bug_report.md

 - [] [Read the documentation](https://haugene.github.io/docker-transmission-openvpn/).
 Especially the troubleshooting section and FAQ
 - [] Tried to add as much relevant information to the issue as possible
 - [] Verified I have tried using newest release as well
-- [] Agree that my issue will be closed if I do not follow this template and will remain closed until I complete the template
+- [] Agreed that my issue will be closed if I do not follow this template and will remain closed until I complete the template

 ### Container version & last working release